 Windsor-Essex Market Report

 In 2023, Windsor & Essex County, like other real estate markets across the country, saw a continued slowdown in sales activity.
 Overall resale units sold were down 16% year-over-year and 36% from record levels set in 2021.
-To start the new year, sales activity and inventory is on pace with lve.
+Through the first nine months of 2024, unit sales are flat year-over-year with inventory increasing over the past six months.
 The Canadian Real Estate Association (CREA), through its various real estate boards and provincial associations, compiles transaction data for each of its major markets, with the CREA Stats Centre reporting sales data going as far back as 1980.
 While historical stats should never be the sole indicator of what’s to come, they are helpful to review and consider as part of the broader context.
-In this year-end update, we'll outline latest transaction highlights for each of the communities comprising Windsor and surrounding Essex County, as well as overall performance by property type.
+In this third-quarter update, we'll outline latest transaction highlights for each community comprising Windsor and Essex County, as well as overall performance by property type.

 Windsor & Essex County: Regional Overview

 Windsor, the start of the Quebec City-Windsor population corridor, is the seventh largest city in Ontario and the 15th largest metropolitan area in Canada.
 Directly across the river from Windsor is the American city of Detroit, with the two cities forming the largest and busiest trans-border urban area in North America.
 Windsor-Detroit experiences significant cross-border travel and tourism, as well as commerce, with the area well known for being the automotive capital of North America.
 Directly south of Lake St. Clair and 30 minutes north of the banks of Lake Erie, Windsor locals are a short drive from miles of beautiful waterfront and surrounding nature.
-However, despite close proximity to Detroit and a large economy of its own, homes in Windsor are significantly more affordable than other cities in Southern Ontario, with an average price to end the year of around $518K.
+However, despite close proximity to Detroit and a large economy of its own, homes in Windsor are significantly more affordable than other cities in Southern Ontario, with an average price in the third quarter of $577K.

 45 minutes south-east of Windsor lies the town of Leamington and Point Pelee National Park, the southernmost point in mainland Canada.
 From there, driving up the peninsula along the shores of Lake Erie you will find the picturesque towns of Kingsville and Amherstburg, along with some of the most fertile and tropical landscapes in our country.
 For anyone who has spent time in Windsor and surrounding Essex County, they will be familiar with greenhouses and fruit stands, breathtaking escarpment views along the lakefront, and a growing number of wineries.
 The area is experiencing significant growth in recent years, with prominent new investment into the region from Canadian cannabis producers, the broader agricultural sector, as well as residential home builders.
 To the north and running along Lake St. Clair, the growing sub-market of Lakeshore rounds out the region, with the combined Windsor-Essex area recording 6% growth in population between 2016 and 2021.